-Autism is a simple name for a complex array of disorders.
+Autism is a simple name for a complex array of disorders, including Asperger's Syndrome.
 Disorders associated with autism are generally focused on socialization and communication.
 Parents often notice problems in these areas when children should start developing more mature communication skills, but symptoms can appear and change starting in infancy through adult years.
 It is important to note that the “spectrum” referred to in the name Autism Spectrum Disorder can be associated with different symptoms with the same diagnosis or different symptom severity within the same group of symptoms.
 There are categories within Autism Spectrum Disorder - Classic Autism, Asperger’s Syndrome and Atypical Autism.

 The most common symptoms of autism are actually abnormal actions.
 For instance, toddlers with autism may not communicate well with other children.
 They may have trouble showing normal/natural emotions.
 Activities may be repetitive and “safe,” which means the autistic child repeats the same behaviors over and over again because it is something they can understand and feel comfortable with.